 The main research themes in the Rushton Lab are Drought Responses, Systems Biology, Transcriptional Regulation, WRKY Transcription Factors, High Throughput Phenotyping, and Promoter Technology.

-A technicians position will be available in Paul Rushton’s lab with a start date of August-September 2014.
+A technicians position will be available in Paul Rushton’s lab with a start date of October-November 2014.
 The details on how to apply are found by following this link.

 In rural environments, lack of water is the major culprit behind crop losses worldwide.
 In urban environments, water can be a scarce commodity and in the Dallas metropolitan area reducing the amount of water required to water lawns and golf courses would bring major benefits.